 Have everyone in the family make a list of qualities that are important to them.
 Then go over the lists together and vote on your top non-negotiables – the needs.
 Put the other items on a separate list of wants.

 3- Look into financing options

 Since you’re reading this blog, Islamic financing is something you are interested in.
 Here’s an overview of Guidance Residential’s trusted Declining Balance Co-Ownership Program and how it compares to conventional mortgages.
 If you’re the type who likes all the details, read more about all of the options.

 4- Get Pre-Approved

-You can start looking at homes once you’re Pre-Qualified, which only takes 10 minutes.
-But if you take the next step – Pre-Approval – you will have a solid picture of the range you’ll be looking within, which allows you to target your search more efficiently.
+When you’re ready to start looking at houses, you can get Pre-Qualified in only 10 minutes online.
+But most real estate agents prefer that you get full Pre-Approved before you begin shopping for a house.
+An Account Executive can help you complete this important step.
+This will give you a solid picture of the range you’ll be looking within, which allows you to target your search more efficiently.
 Better yet, it means you’re ready to move quickly when you find the right home.

 5- Find the right partner